syseleven/heat-examples/lamp-single-server/README.md

 ## Overview

-Using this simple template you launch an LAMP server on the SysEleven Stack where you can deploy and run you PHP-Application.
+Using this simple template you launch an LAMP server on the SysEleven Stack where you can deploy and run your PHP-Application.

 ## Usage